bernie-skipole/indipyweb/README.md

 ## Security

-The database file holds hashes of user passwords, if obtained by an attacker, the original passwords would be difficult to obtain, however a brute force dictionary attack is possible, so complex passwords, not used elsewhere, should be encouraged.
+The database file holds hashes of user passwords, if obtained by an attacker, the original passwords would be difficult to extract.
+However a brute force dictionary attack is possible, so complex passwords, not used elsewhere, should be encouraged.
 The site requires passwords with at least 8 characters and one special character.
 Usernames and long names are held in the database in clear text.

 It is envisioned this server will be used on local LAN's rather than on the internet.
 If it is used on a more open system, then it should be served behind a reverse proxy which provides certificates/https.
 Setting the command line argument 'securecookie' to 'True' enforces cookies will only be sent by browsers over https, unless the connection is to 'localhost'.
 This is set to False as default so initial development and home usage without a reverse proxy is easy.

-This package is free and open source, developed by a single user, with many third party dependencies, security is therefore not tested at a professional level and this should not be used for any critical systems.
+This package is free and open source, developed by a single user, with many third party dependencies, security is not tested at a professional level and this should not be used for any critical systems.

 This web service should work with any INDI service, however associated packages by the same author are: